 The purpose of this Code of Conduct (the Code) is to define the standards of behaviour and conduct expected from you when undertaking a placement with Remote Area Health Corps (RAHC).
-These standards apply to your personal and professional dealings with the broader community and its members, the health service, your colleagues, service management and the staff of RAHC.
+These standards apply to your personal and professional dealings with the broader community and its members, the health service, your colleagues, service management and the RAHC team.